Fun bucket list ideas for teens!

 Here are some things that you may need to get started:

 - Phone notes

 - Canva– Using Canva (it’s free) is the best way to create a bucket list for teens.
 They have premade templates that make teen bucket lists really easy.
 All you do is google Canva, create an account, and look up summer bucket list templates.

-Pick The Length Of Your Bucket List
+Pick The Length of Your Teen Summer Bucket List

-How long do you want your bucket list to be?
+How long do you want your bucket list for teens to be?
 As this is a summer bucket list specifically, you should arrange things that will fit your three-month time period.
 If this teenage summer bucket list goes well, you can always create a new one for every season.

 Try adding 20-30 crazy bucket list ideas to your list.
-If you aren’t able to attempt them all in one summer that’s okay, the fun part is trying.
+If you aren’t able to attempt them all in one summer, that’s okay.
+The fun part is trying.